Thewildraptor777/School-Code/README.md

 # School-Code
-All of the code that I created while i was a at school
+All of the code that I created while I was a at school